Walnut Park, California

 Walnut Park is a census-designated place (CDP) in Los Angeles County, California, United States, adjacent to Florence-Graham, Huntington Park and South Gate.
-The population was 15,214 at the 2020 census 15,966 at the 2010 census.
+The population was 15,214 at the 2020 census, a drop from 15,966 at the 2010 census.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 0.7 sqmi, all land.

 Demographics

-Walnut Park first appeared as an unincorporated place in the 1970 U.S. census; and as a census designated place in the 1980 United States census as part of the Southeast census county division.
+Walnut Park first appeared as an unincorporated place in the 1970 United States census, and as a census-designated place in the 1980 census as part of the Southeast census county division.